-All Non-Executive Director and Independent Non-Executive Directors are appointed on a term of not more than three years and are subject to re-election.
+The appointments of all Non-Executive Director and Independent Non-Executive Directors are subject to retirement by rotation and re-election at the subsequent AGMs in accordance with the Articles and the Listing Rules.
 For any Independent Non-Executive Director who has served on the Board for more than nine years, his/her further appointment will be subject to a separate resolution to be approved by the shareholders.
 The Company shall disclose the reasons in the annual report or the circular why it considers such Independent Non-Executive Director to be independent and should be re-elected.